 Skateboarding tricks are challenging and it takes time to confidently perform them.
 For those with zero to little skateboarding experience, it can take anywhere from a few weeks to a couple of months to learn the basic tricks.
 And, for those who are already familiar with skating or other board sports, the learning process may be shortened significantly.

 The key to learning skateboarding tricks is to practice regularly, observe and learn from mistakes.
 With enough time and effort, even the most complex tricks can be mastered.

 - Basic tricks: You can learn and master the basic skateboarding tricks such as ollies, tic-tac, drop-in, and manual in 2 to 5 months depending on the time you practice them every day.

-- Advanced tricks: The advanced skateboarding tricks like kickflip, grinding, heel flip and fakies, etc. can be learned after you’ll be able to perform basics confidently – time can be between 6 to 12 months.
+- Advanced tricks: Advanced skateboarding tricks like the kickflip, grinding, heel flip and fakies, etc. can be learned after you’ll be able to perform basics confidently – time can be between 6 to 12 months.